 Remember, do not dispose of used cooking oil by pouring it down the drain, toilet, or into the trash.
 These improper disposal methods can lead to costly damage and environmental harm.
 By recycling your used cooking oil, you are not only protecting the environment but also contributing to the development of sustainable practices.

-See also How to cook sardines in tomato sauce
+See also How long to cook raw meatballs in slow cooker

 How to reuse cooking oil